hneutr/dotfiles/readme.md

 	- set up actual ignorelist
 - vim:
 	- general:
+		- undo useless (thought aesthetically attractive) splitting of vimrc.
+			- can keep 'settings' split out, as that I only change rarely.
 		- add in 'find to last in line' for f/F/t/T
 		- think about the default vi bindings and what can be changed from vim
 			- i.e. q has a lot of open real estate